valentinavallalta/cs124-lab2/design/design.md

 list have a circle to the left (non-filled in circles for unfinished tasks and filled in circles for finished tasks).
 Based on the Remind App, we also decided to put lines under the tasks as a way to separate them without putting boxes around them.
 We decided to put the three options to hide, show and delete finished tasks in a three dot dropdown button at the top.
+These options are not visible if there are no completed items.
+We also included our sorting feature here.
+There is a button that states what we are currently sorting by, and it has a drop-down to change what the items are being sorted by (name, time created, and priority).
+We also have a button that toggles between sort ascending and sort descending so that users are able to change the order.
-We only show this button option if there are completed tasks since the actions are not relevant if there are no completed tasks.
-We decided to do this to make the list more clean and to reduce the buttons being displayed at a time.
+We decided to have all of these features in a button to make the list more clean and to reduce the buttons being displayed at a time.
 Also, when you click the delete option, a pop-up appears confirming the deletion of all completed items to reduce the possibility of accidentally deleting them.
 Additionally, the show and hide options toggle and both options aren't displayed at the same time.
 We also added a hover option for these buttons to make them appear clickable.
 We hoped for a minimalist display with a larger focus on the actual list rather than the buttons.
 We put this three dot button at the top next to the title where we think people will intuitively look for it.
-When there are no items on the list, we decided to have one empty “item” that indicates the user to type there.
+When there are no items on the list, we have text that says No items and we have a plus sign button to add an item.
 Then, for future items that need to be added, there is a plus sign button under all current items to indicate the user to click there when they want a new item.
 It also changes colors when hovered over to appear clickable.
 We hoped for this to be an intuitive and clean way to add new items while keeping the minimalistic look.
 We also decided to put a highlight over any item that is currently clicked on